fbpx

 Step 1: Getting Started with the Chessboard

 Introduce your children to the chess board as the first step in teaching them how to play the game.
 The 64 squares on the chess board are arranged in an 8×8 grid.
 On the chess board, the squares are alternately dark and light in color, meaning that there are 32 dark and 32 light colors.
-In order for your children to better understand the game of chess, it is crucial to teach them the proper placement of the chess board.
+For your children to better understand the game of chess, it is crucial to teach them the proper placement of the chess board.

 Note: Sitting properly in front of the board